theo297/Scikit-learn-architecture-recovery/README.md

 ---

 ## 10. Patterns and Tactics

-Per Chapter 13, patterns are packages of design decisions (collections of tactics) that solve recurring problems.
+Patterns are packages of design decisions (collections of tactics) that solve recurring problems.
 Tactics are simpler than patterns.
 Patterns are underspecified with respect to real systems and must be augmented with additional tactics to address their weaknesses.

 ### 10.1 Patterns Identified in scikit-learn